EmanuelMuises95/BaSP-A2022-Etapa-1/README.md

 - You can find the link that allows the correct visualization of what was said above, in the First steps section, .8 point

 _Emanuel Muises_

+## Week 07

+- This week we start consuming data and responses from the api proposed by radium, for this week's problem

+- The problem was to send data to the api and obtain a satisfactory or wrong response and display it through an alert

+- You will find the link in point 9 of "first steps" to view this week's problem

+_Emanuel Muises_